Estimating the Impact of Extension Activities

 Fixations: Excel

 Vaughan leads our impact modelling work area.
-His work also spans workforce research, and extension programme design.
+His work also spans workforce research, extension programme design, and oragnisational change.
 He’s frequently involved in projects involving both quantitative and qualitative analyses.

 His experience involves working with clients across a range of primary industries including horticulture, dairy, and sheep and beef, where he enjoys developing tools and resources that are interactive and intuitive for a range of uses.